 There are pros and cons to both options:

-File Size – Lightroom’s text instructions are tiny, and since it doesn’t touch the original image pixels, you only have the text instructions and the original image file to store (plus backups, of course).
+File Size – Lightroom’s text instructions are tiny, and it doesn’t touch the original image pixels.
+This means you only have the text instructions and the original image file to store (plus backups, of course).
 In Photoshop, the edits are applied to the pixels, so you need to work on a copy of the photo, and if you start saving additional layers, the file size can balloon even further.
 Winner – Lightroom.

 Quality – Photoshop applies adjustments in the order you make them.
 If you lighten a photo and then darken some areas of it, you can’t pull back the detail you’ve lost in that earlier step (without layers, etc.).
 Lightroom has the advantage of working on the raw data and silently applies the edits in the optimum order when exporting, with a higher quality result.
 Winner – Lightroom.

 Speed – As we’ve seen, Lightroom has to constantly re-run text instructions, whereas Photoshop applies them immediately and directly to the pixels.
 For global edits, that’s not too noticeable, but Lightroom can start to drag when using multiple local adjustments and retouching multiple spots.
 For this reason, pixel editors such as Photoshop and Elements are still better suited to more detailed retouching.
 On the other hand, when you’re doing global edits to a large number of photos, Lightroom is far quicker than opening each of the photos in Photoshop.
-Winner – for editing lots of photos, Lightroom wins, but for detailed local edits, Photoshop wins.
+For editing lots of photos, Lightroom wins, but for detailed local edits, Photoshop wins.
+Winner – Draw!

 It’s simply a case of understanding their strengths and weaknesses.
 For editing most of your photos, Lightroom wins hands-down.
 For building complex local adjustment masks, doing detailed retouching or even removing numerous dust spots from scans, Photoshop is still the better tool for the job.